tbfleming/jscut/README.md

 jscut
 =====

-I'm attempting to develop a CAM package that runs in the browser.
-Not usable yet.
+A simple CAM package that runs in the browser.
+Very new, very alpha.

-Only works with Chrome for now.